 Our orthopaedic oncologists are part of Georgia Regents University Cancer Center, the region’s only comprehensive cancer center, offering state-of-the-art treatments.
 What makes us stand apart?
 A focus on multidisciplinary cancer care, which brings together a team of cancer specialists to develop an individualized plan of care that is right for you and your family.

 - Monthly sarcoma tumor board, where cancer specialists carefully evaluate each individual patient and develop a plan of care, which may include diagnostic imaging; radiation therapy and/or chemotherapy; and tumor resection, or surgery to remove abnormal tissue

 - Fixation techniques, including cements, for broken bones related to cancer treatment.
 Unlike typical bone, fractures caused by cancer treatment often resist healing and require advanced techniques.

 - Joint replacement surgery, particularly due to avascular necrosis

 - Limb salvage surgery, which removes diseased bone and replaces it with a metal implant

 Schedule an Appointment Now

-Schedule an online appointment now or call 706-721-2741 to speak to a member of our orthopedic oncology CARE team.
+Schedule an online appointment now or call 706-721-2741 to speak to a member of our orthopaedic oncology CARE team.
 We also offer same-day appointments for emergencies.